Annual Events & Programs

 This lecture series is held annually in memory of Ethel Claiborne Dameron, founder of the West Baton Rouge Historical Association and West Baton Rouge Museum.
 This program is free and open to the public.
 For more information, contact the museum at 225-36-2422 ext.
 200.

 The West Baton Rouge Parish Library and the West Baton Rouge Museum promise tricks, treats, and terribly fun activities and entertainment for Halloween revelers, young and old on the grounds of the West Baton Rouge Museum.
 All are welcome to come in costume and are encouraged to bring goodie bags for collecting sweet treats.
 The Library and Museum have jointly sponsored annual Halloween festivities since 1993.
 All are welcome to come in costume and are encouraged to bring goodie bags for collecting sweet treats for this event.
+Please check this website this fall for updated information regarding the hosting of this event in light of social distancing recommendations.

 Veterans on Parade

 The annual West Baton Rouge “Veterans on Parade" is designed to bring veterans and their families together with the general public to show our appreciation for their service and the sacrifices they make to protect our freedom and keep our nation safe.
 The West Baton Rouge Museum will be open free of charge for veterans, their families, parade goers, and the general public, following a Veterans Memorial Ceremony.
+Please check this website this fall for updated information regarding the hosting of this event in light of social distancing recommendations.

 Holiday Open House